mk-fg/fgtk/README.md

 <a name=hdr-audit-follow></a>
 ##### [audit-follow](audit-follow)

-Python script to decode audit messages from "journalctl -af -o json" output, auditd logs, or syslog with audit records, i.e. stuff like this:
+Python script to decode audit messages from `journalctl -af -o json` output, auditd logs, or syslog with audit records, i.e. stuff like this:

     Jul 24 17:14:01 myhost audit: PROCTITLE